jackokring/doris.nvim/README.md

 a `switch` statement and various wrappers around `string.format` to name a few.
 I think it's quite nice, but that's just me.

 It's written in pure lua as anything `nvim` has been kept out of it.
-This is why `chr` and `num` are not in this file.
 Not that they can't be written in pure lua, it's just `nvim` kid of already has likely optimized versions.

 These are the things that, I consider, should have been in Lua as defaults.
 Also includes iterators, short form access to `table.` and `string.`, `at()`